Alan Warner (musician): Background

+At some stage he was employed as a printer.
+According to the back cover of the Foundations' album Digging the Foundations (1969), Warner is 5 ft 4in.
+In 1967, he was living in Elstree, Hertfordshire with his parents.
+Alan claims to have made guitars out of old bed frames.

 Musical career

 In the early 1960s, after leaving school at the age of fourteen, Warner played with several semi-professional groups playing local gigs, before becoming a professional musician two years later.
-Some of the groups he played in were The Leesiders Sect, The Line-up, Tel Thorne and The Dwellers and The Trekkers.
+Some of the groups he played in were The Leesiders Sect, The Skeletones and The Line-up, a popular Dublin-based group.

-Warner nearly joined a group called The Black Eagles, which featured a bass player called Phil Lynott, who would later go on to find fame as the leader of Thin Lizzy.